kardianos/govendor/doc/implementation.md

  - [x] Read os.Stdin, split by space (strings.Fields) and append to args.
  - [ ] Add "-imports" to "list" sub-command.
 Shows the direct dependencies of the selected packages (not the selected packages).
+		`govendor list +local -imports +vendor` outputs all the vendor packages directly imported into local packages.
  - [ ] Re-add rewrite code for migrations.